schibsted/spid-tech-docs/resources/articles/login-flows.md

     <p class="mhm">
       I then visit VG.no.
 Upon which I haven't used before or still haven't accepted their terms of use.
-      I am still logged in on Schibsted account (or auto-logged-in if my session has timed out), but this time the Schibsted Account doesn't say who is logged in.
+      I am still logged in on Schibsted account (or auto-logged-in if my session has timed out), but this time the Schibsted account doesn't say who is logged in.
     </p>
   </div>
 </div>